 We arrived in Brazil in 1997 as one of the first companies to address the technological and operational challenges in the area.
-Since 2010, we have been developing our consortium Repsol Sinopex Brazil, and forming one of the largest private or independent energy companies in Latin America.
+Since 2010, we have been developing our consortium Repsol Sinopec Brasil, and today we are the 4th largest producer of oil and gas in the country.
 Over the last two decades we have participated in the entire oil and gas value chain, in addition to the importing, sales, and distribution of basic oils and petrochemical products.

-We also sell and distribute lubriants through our subsidiary in the country.
+We also sell and distribute lubricants through our subsidiary in the country.

 Pão de Açúcar, Seat, and Gávea

 We have been in charge of the assessment campaign for Block BM-C-33 in the Campos basin.
 In terms of operators, we’ve made the Pan de azúcar, Seat, and Gávea discoveries.
 This is one of the most promising areas for gas production in the Brazilian pre-salt with recoverable volumes superior to 1 billion boe.
 This area is considered challenging, with its reservoirs at a depth of some 3,000 meters.
 The project is currently in the development and assessment phase, with in-depth studies of the field being carried out.
 Today, the asset is operated by Equinor (35%) with Repsol Sinopec (35%) and Petrobras (30%) as partners.

 Sapinhoá and Lapa